Mastodon: What is the social network hailed as a Twitter alternative? | Technology

 There is no shortage of other social networks ready to welcome any Twitter exodus, from Bytedance's Tiktok to Discord, a chat app now popular far beyond its original constituency of gamers.
 Mastodon's advocates say its decentralised approach makes it fundamentally different: rather than go to Twitter's centrally-provided service, every user can choose their own provider, or even run their own Mastodon instance, much as users can e-mail from Gmail or an employer-provided account or run their own e-mail server.

-No single company or person, can impose their will on the whole system or shut it all down.
-If an extremist voice emerged with their own server, the advocates say, it would be easy enough for other servers to cut ties with it, leaving it to talk to its own shrinking band of followers and users.
-The federated approach has downsides: it is harder to find people to follow in Mastodon's anarchic sprawl then on the neatly ordered town square that centrally administered Twitter or Facebook can offer.
+No single company or person, can impose their will on the whole system or shut it all down, the platform's advocates say.
+If an extremist voice emerged with their own server, they say, it would be easy enough for other servers to cut ties with it, leaving the account to talk to its own shrinking band of followers and users on the isolated server.
+The federated approach has downsides: It is harder to find people to follow in Mastodon's anarchic sprawl then on the neatly ordered town square that centrally administered Twitter or Facebook can offer.

+But its growing group of supporters say those are outweighed by the advantages of its architecture.
+Fast growth has led to overload and server glitches.
+Seeing economist Paul Krugman struggling to get his Mastodon account running, Musk on Monday mocked the upstart network.

-Germany's data protection commissioner is waging a campaign to get government bodies to close their Facebook pages, since, he says, there is no way of hosting a page there that conforms to European privacy laws.
+Germany's data protection commissioner Ulrich Kelber is waging a campaign to get government bodies to close their Facebook pages, since, he says, there is no way of hosting a page there that conforms to European privacy laws.
 Authorities should move to the federal government's own Mastodon instance, he says.
-The European Commission also maintains a server for EU bodies to toot from.
+The European Commission also maintains a server for European Union bodies to toot from.

-"No exclusive information should be sent over a legally questionable platform," data commissioner Ulrich Kelber said earlier this year.
+"No exclusive information should be sent over a legally questionable platform," Kelber said earlier this year.
 While Mastodon is busier than ever before, it still has few of the big names from politics and showbiz that have made Twitter an addictive online home for journalists in particular.
-Few know comic Jan Boehmermann - Germany's answer to John Oliver - outside his country, but more names are arriving daily.
+Few know comic Jan Boehmermann - Germany's answer to John Oliver - outside his country, but climate activist Greta Thunberg is globally known.

 For Rochko, the project's only full-time employee, programming at his home in a small town in eastern Germany for a modest 2,400 euro ($2,394.96) monthly salary, the work continues.
 "Would you believe me if I told you I'm extremely tired?" he tooted on Sunday. ($1 = 1.0021 euros)